sgowrishetty/resume-checklist/README.md

 ## Template and Basics:

-- ✅ **Template Time:** Pick an Application Tracking System(ATS) friendly [template](https://assets.ctfassets.net/pdf29us7flmy/6NLdBCISS0n7kzd0UZQqVS/aa489033ab3d9d9a47cb845251dd481f/ATS_Resume_Template.docx).
+- ✅ **Template Time:** Choose an Application Tracking System(ATS) friendly [template](https://assets.ctfassets.net/pdf29us7flmy/6NLdBCISS0n7kzd0UZQqVS/aa489033ab3d9d9a47cb845251dd481f/ATS_Resume_Template.docx); your resume deserves smooth sailing.
 - ✅ **Contact Connection:** Include your mobile digits and a professional email.
 Skip the pigeon post address.
-- ✅ **Tailor-Made Summary:** Align your summary with the job description.
-Write a mini-biography without sounding like a Shakespearean tragedy.
+- ✅ **Tailor-Made Summary:** Craft a mini-biography in sync with the job description; Shakespearean drama not required.
 - ✅ **One Page Wonder:** Keep it short and sweet.
 Your resume should be like a good joke – impactful and under one page.
-- ✅ **Keyword Couture:** Sprinkle in some job description keywords to make your resume play nice with the ATS.
-Yes, the bots are watching!
+- ✅ **Keyword Couture:** Sprinkle job description keywords; ATS bots are watching!
 - ✅ **Company Charm:** Mention the company you're applying to.
 It's like whispering sweet nothings for your resume.
-- ✅ **Lead with a Bang:** Your first resume item should scream, "I'm what you're looking for!"
+- ✅ **Lead with a Bang:** Make your first resume item scream, "I'm what you're looking for!"
 Set the tone!
-- ✅ **Title Triumph:** Make your experience titles pop with value.
+- ✅ **Title Triumph:** Pop those experience titles with value.
 - ✅ **Link it Up:** Got an online presence?
-Slap that LinkedIn and github link on there.
+Slap that LinkedIn and GitHub link on there.
 It's like a virtual handshake before the interview.
 - ✅ **Pronoun Patrol:** Avoid "I"; let your achievements do the talking.
 - ✅ **Buzzword Block:** Buzzwords are so last season.
 Let your achievements speak louder than clichés.
 - ✅ **Soft Skills Salsa:** Highlight your soft skills – the graceful moves in your professional dance routine.